Dijosto/SandFox/README.md

 - Adds console commands to support modifying game behavior such as `map_change` and `freecam_start`

 ## How to Use
-1. Ensure that S&box is already running a game
-2. Run ManagedClient.exe
-3. In S&box, press F1 to open the S&box console
-4. If "Successful SandFoxSystem init." was logged, then all the ConCmds and ConVars in ManagedPayload should be available to use.
-5. After closing S&box, SandFox commands will not be useable again until after restarting S&box and running ManagedClient.exe again.
-## Alternative
 1. Run SandFoxGUI.exe
 2. Run S&box and run a game
 3. Press the Inject button